MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-exclusion-dates.md

 ## Limitations

-Update exclusion dates start and end at 00:00 UTC on the specified dates, not local device time.
+Update exclusions start and end at 00:00 UTC on the specified dates, not local device time.